Chaudharys were rich Zamindars from Rari, Fatehpur, Uttar Pradesh. Chaudhary is the title. It is interesting to know, how it was conferred.

-Chaudharys were rich Zamindars and had land in Rari, Fatehpur, Uttar Pradesh.
-They sided with the freedom fighters in the freedom struggle in 1857 and when Britishers crushed it, they lost their Zamindari; their wealth.
+During freedom struggle in 1857, Chaudharys sided with the freedom fighters.
+When it was crushed, they lost their Zamindari; their wealth.
 This is why later generation had poor childhood.

 Rakshpal Singh, Shivaraj Singh, and Dhanraj Singh were three sons born in the family, when their financial position was not good.
 Rakshpal stayed back at Rari to look after land still left with the family.